RSS chief hails ISRO for successful landing of Chandrayaan-3 on Moon | Technology

 - India

-RSS chief Mohan Bhagwat on Wednesday congratulated ISRO on Chandrayaan-3's successful touchdown on the lunar surface and said India has become the first country to land a spacecraft on the Moon's south pole.
+RSS chief Mohan Bhagwat on Wednesday congratulated ISRO on Chandrayaan-3's successful touchdown on the lunar surface and said not only has India achieved this feat, but also become the first to land a spacecraft on the Moon's south pole.

-The Vishva Hindu Parishad also hailed the successful landing of Chandrayan 3 and gave its credit to ISRO scientists and the ''collective strength of the country''.

-''Until now, no one had landed on the south pole of the Moon.
-Our scientists achieved the feat of making India the first country to have landed its lunar mission on the south pole of the Moon after years of hard work, not only for the country but for humanity across the world,'' the Rashtriya Swayamsevak Sangh (RSS) chief said on X, formerly known as Twitter.
+''Until now no one had landed on the South Pole of the Moon.
+Our scientists achieved the feat of making India the first country to have landed its lunar mission in the south pole of the moon after years of hard work, not only for the country but for humanity across the world,'' the Rashtriya Swayamsevak Sangh (RSS) chief said on X, formerly known as Twitter.

 With the vision of 'Vasudhaiva Kutumbakam', India is now moving towards becoming a country that would provide peace and prosperity to the world, he said.